 Moreover, Deutsche Welle is using hip hop to teach German in their 50+ episodes long German course named ‘das Bandtagebuch‘.
 In these episodes you will accompany the German hip hop band EINSHOCH6 from Munich on their way to different places such as theatre, bakery, Oktoberfest, Christmas market, carnival, Berlin wall, port of Hamburg, etc., and listen to their songs while learning new vocabulary.
 There are interactive exercises for each episode to practice your language skills and to check on your progress.
-Those who prefer to work on desktops can find the original version of the course at this link where all episodes, incl. songs are available for free download.
+Those who prefer to work on desktops can still find the original version of the course in the web archive at this link where PDFs of all episodes are available for free download.

 These are just some examples of famous German bands and solo artists who have stood the test of time to get you started.
 You can find many more on the Internet (e.g., on YouTube, Spotify, etc.) or directly on German radio and TV.

 Where and How to Find German Song Lyrics